Domestic Violence during Pregnancy

 The Affordable Care Act has changed some of that.
 Beginning in 2014, under the ACA, plans could not deny coverage to adults with preexisting conditions, including pregnancy and having had a prior c-section, among others.
 Additionally, as of 2014, insurance companies were required to charge women – and small employers with a largely female staff – the same for coverage as their male counterparts, reversing the practice of gender rating.

-Particularly important for pregnant women, the ACA determines that all health plans (unless grandfathered) must cover preventive care services, which includes screening and counseling for domestic violence.
-A doctor’s office for prenatal care is a safe place to discuss your home situation with your healthcare provider and can lead to domestic violence and prenatal care resources additional to those you already have.
+Particularly important for pregnant women, the ACA determines that all health plans (unless grandfathered) must cover preventive care services, including screening and counseling for domestic violence.
+A doctor’s office for prenatal care is a safe place to discuss your home situation with your healthcare provider.
+It can lead to domestic violence and prenatal care resources additional to those you already have.

 The New Jersey Prevention of Domestic Violence Act of 1991 outlines the definition of domestic violence in New Jersey and the specific actions that can be taken to file a restraining order and bring domestic violence charges against an abusive spouse.